Get Involved- Take Action!

 Visit our stakeholders page for a deeper understanding of the power relationships in this complex situation, as well as a breakdown of the historic landmark process.

 Contact the Mayor here.

-We suggest when contacting your representatives that you give a personal story of what the Showbox means to you and say that you think the Showbox should be both a historic landmark and included in the Pike Place Market Historic District.
+We suggest when contacting your representatives that you give a personal story of what the Showbox means to you and ask for their continued support in saving the Showbox.

 Please sign our Change.org petition here.

 Share the petition.
 Get your friends to sign it.
 It serves as an important record of community support for saving the Showbox.
 This petition is free to sign.
 Change.org may ask you for a donation afterwards.
 This money does not go to help save the Showbox- it’s for change.org.

 Questions?
 Want to help?
 Contact Friends of the Showbox through the form below.

 City council photo by Davinder Reddish.
 Portrait photo by Rozarii Lynch.